ggandor/leap.nvim/README.md

   repeats)
-* **the steps**: the motion should be atomic (↔ Vim motion combos), and ideally you should be able to type the whole sequence in one go, on more or less autopilot, concentrating on the task instead (↔ any kind of "just-in-time" labeling method; note that the "search command on steroids" approach by [Pounce](https://github.com/rlane/pounce.nvim) and [Flash](https://github.com/folke/flash.nvim), where the labels appear at an
+* **the steps**: the motion should be atomic (↔ Vim motion combos), and ideally you should be able to type the whole sequence in one go, on more or less autopilot, concentrating on the task instead (↔ any kind of just-in-time labeling method; note that the "search command on steroids" approach by [Pounce](https://github.com/rlane/pounce.nvim) and [Flash](https://github.com/folke/flash.nvim), where the labels appear at an